How to file a New Hampshire annual report

 • Administratively dissolved entities (though reinstatement requires filing all missed reports)

 New Hampshire offers multiple filing methods, with online submission being the preferred and fastest option.
-The state's QuickStart portal provides instant processing and immediate confirmation of your filing.
+The three main channels are the state's QuickStart portal, mail, and authorized third-party compliance services.

-3. Navigate to "Business Services" and search for your entity by name or business ID number
+1. Log in to your QuickStart account (or create one) and search for your entity by name or business ID

-5. Click "File an Annual Report/Annual Fee" and choose between the standard form or the One-Click option (if no information has changed)
+2. Select "File an Annual Report/Annual Fee" and choose the standard form or One-Click option if no information has changed

-6. Review and update all required business information, including addresses, registered agent details, and officer/member information
+3. Review and update business information including addresses, your registered agent information, and officer/member details

-• Through compliance services: Third-party providers can handle the entire filing process for an additional fee
+• Through compliance services: Third-party providers can handle the entire filing process for an additional fee.
+Note that the NH Secretary of State issued a February 2026 warning cautioning businesses about third-party vendors charging substantially more than the statutory filing fee.

 Due dates and deadlines